marijacvetkovic-git/NBPNeo4J/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# IMPORTANT
+- add data in database from neo4j-podaci.txt
 # IMPORTANT for accessing noFil[lt]er as an admin:
 - admin's username: admin, password: 123
 - after creating a new product, make sure to assign an ingredient/ingredients, a brand, a skin type and a product type to that product